The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 A small welcome ritual can go a long way and has the added benefit of lightening the pressure of the mystery surrounding their first day.
 Smartsheet, a work collaboration software and solutions provider, has a personalized approach.

 Smartsheet welcomes its new employees by sending them a gift a week before Day 1.
-The goal is to remind their new hires that the company is excited for them and give them a peek into the company’s culture.
+The goal is to remind their new hires that the company is excited for them and give them a peek into its culture.

 The welcome gift, called “box full of happiness, arrives with a Smartsheet swag, a mug, chocolate, and a personalized note from everyone from the interview team.